tlevine/ypotf/docs/interacting.rst

     Type of email,Subject line
     Subscription request,"subscribe" (case-insensitive)
     Unsubscription request,"unsubscribe" (case-insensitive)
-    Response to confirmation email,a valid confirmation identifier View list archives,"list-archive"\, followed by a query Request for documentation,"help" (case-insensitive)
+    Response to confirmation email,a confirmation identifier
+    View list archives,"list-archive"\, followed by a query Request for documentation,"help" (case-insensitive)
     Messages to the list members,Anything else